openformatproj/augmented-things/augmented-things/web/README.md

 ```

 ### Prerequisites
-To launch the full application, you need both
+To launch the full application, you need either

-* Eclipse installed with JAVA EE plugins for web development (you can grab the latest version from [here](http://www.eclipse.org/downloads/packages/release/photon/r/eclipse-ide-java-ee-developers))
+* Eclipse installed with JAVA EE plugins for web development (you can grab the latest version [here](http://www.eclipse.org/downloads/packages/release/photon/r/eclipse-ide-java-ee-developers))
 * a web server implementation: this project has been deployed on Apache Tomcat

 ## Generating .war files